scalamolecule/molecule/db/compliance/jvm/src/test/scala/molecule/db/compliance/test/authorization/AUTHORIZATION_MODEL.md

 - **Roles with action access can always use it** (unless restricted)
 - **Only grant to roles that lack the action access** (otherwise redundant)
 - **Restrictions checked first, then grants applied**
+- **Raw SQL actions check ONLY role permissions** - all entity/attribute restrictions are bypassed

 ### Advantages